paytabscom/paytabs-android-library-sample/README.md

 val amount = 20.0

 val tokeniseType = PaymentSdkTokenise.NONE // tokenise is off
-or PaymentSdkTokenise.USER_OPTIONAL // tokenise is optional as per user approval
+        //or PaymentSdkTokenise.USER_OPTIONAL // tokenise is optional as per user approval
-        or PaymentSdkTokenise .
-USER_MANDATORY // tokenise is forced as per user approval or PaymentSdkTokenise .
-MERCHANT_MANDATORY // tokenise is forced without user approval or PaymentSdkTokenise .
+        //or PaymentSdkTokenise .
+USER_MANDATORY // tokenise is forced as per user approval
+        //or PaymentSdkTokenise .
+MERCHANT_MANDATORY // tokenise is forced without user approval
+        //or PaymentSdkTokenise .
 USER_OPTIONAL_DEFAULT_ON // tokenise is optional as per user approval default value true

 val transType = PaymentSdkTransactionType.SALE
-or PaymentSdkTransactionType .
-AUTH
+//or PaymentSdkTransactionType.AUTH

 val tokenFormat = PaymentSdkTokenFormat.Hex32Format()
-or PaymentSdkTokenFormat .
+//or PaymentSdkTokenFormat .
 NoneFormat ()
-or PaymentSdkTokenFormat .
+//or PaymentSdkTokenFormat .
 AlphaNum20Format ()
-or PaymentSdkTokenFormat .
+//or PaymentSdkTokenFormat .
 Digit22Format ()
-or PaymentSdkTokenFormat .
+//or PaymentSdkTokenFormat .
 Digit16Format ()
-or PaymentSdkTokenFormat .
+//or PaymentSdkTokenFormat .
 AlphaNum32Format ()

 val billingData = PaymentSdkBillingDetails(
     "City",